ChuckJonas/bad-ass-salesforce-stack/README.md

 Unfortunately the port isn't currently managed from a single point and must be updated in 2 places:

 1. In `/config/webpack.config.json` update the `PORT` constant
-2. In `/config/sfdc-cors-enable` update it on both files.
+2. In `/config/sfdc-cors-enable` update it on both files
-3. in `/force-app/main/default/pages/App.Page`, update the "Local Dev" panel
+3. in `/force-app/main/default/pages/App.Page`, update the "Local Asset" panel

 ```html
     <apex:outputPanel layout="none" rendered="{!$CurrentPage.parameters.local == '1'}">